To get rental insurance or not to get rental insurance?

 Questions to Ask Yourself

-Before agreeing or disagreeing to supplemental rental insurance, there are a few factors you should assess:
+Before agreeing to supplemental rental insurance, there are a few factors to assess:

 What Does Your Auto Insurance Cover?